-Disclosure: This post contains compensated links.
+This post contains compensated links.

-Balloch Castle and Country Park
+1. Balloch Castle and Country Park

-We began our walk at the trailhead along the shores of the River Levin.
+We began our easy Balloch walk at the trailhead along the shores of the River Levin.
 We were immediately greeted by a group of ducks (who are obviously accustomed to being fed), who proceeded to follow us down river towards Loch Lomond.

 The trees clear a bit when you reach the shores of Lake Lomond, allowing views of the hills surrounding the lake.
 It was a dreary day when we visited, so we didn’t get clear views, but the hills had a multi-layered, shadowy effect which was pretty cool.

 Built in 1809 by Glasgow merchant John Buchanan, this Tudor-Gothic castle is unoccupied today, with its windows boarded shut.
 It’s still an impressive structure on a large hill, powerfully overlooking Loch Lomond below.
 Our kids decided that’s where Merida, from the Disney movie Brave, lived.

-West Highland Way – North of Balmaha
+2. West Highland Way – North of Balmaha

 The West Highland Way is a world-famous footpath in Scotland, spanning 96 miles / 154km from the outskirts of Glasgow to Fort William.
 Most of the West Highland Way is strenuous as it goes up and over the mountainous Scottish landscape.

 Starting at the Balmaha Visitor Centre, we walked westward towards the lakeshore.
 We entered a small, but charming park called Tom Wier’s Rest, complete with a statue of beloved Scottish broadcaster Tom Wier.

 The park was followed by a small boat launch area, filled with ducks who are looking for an easy meal.
 It’s a good place for kids to get an up-close look at some of these beautiful waterfowl, but please don’t feed the ducks.

-Finally, after a short walk on a sidewalk, we entered a stretch of the famous West Highland Way, which runs from the outskirts of Glasgow to Fort William.
-The trail begins on a quiet paved road which runs parallel to the Loch.
-It appears to end when you arrive at a boat dock, but keep hugging the coast and you see the trail continues as a proper hiking trail.
+Here, the West Highland Way trail begins on a quiet paved road which runs parallel to Loch Lomond.
+It appears to end when you arrive at a boat dock, but keep hugging the coast and you see the trail continues as a proper walking trail.

-The trail leads you through a forest while hugging the beautiful shoreline of Loch Lomond.
+The walking trail leads you through a forest while hugging the beautiful shoreline of Loch Lomond.
 You will cross a fun half-moon bridge, which may have local anglers trying their luck underneath.

 The kids didn’t care that it wasn’t really a sand beach (it’s mostly small pebbles); they just started to play as if it were any ol’ beach in the world.
-The scenery is pretty amazing, with some small islands just offshore and large hills looming in the background.
+The lakeside scenery is pretty amazing, with some small islands just offshore and large hills looming in the background.

 We suggest that you keep walking until your kids need a break, then stop at the next beach for a well-deserved break and some fun on the sand.

-Beyond this building, the hike wasn’t that special – it passes a campground and follows the road for a while.
+Beyond this building, the walk wasn’t that special – it passes a campground and follows the road for a while.
 Unless you plan on going much further than we did, we’d recommend turning around after the bathrooms.

-The Devil’s Pulpit
+3. The Devil’s Pulpit Walk